nagasudhirpulla/taming_python/blog/skills/flask_forms.md

 * Once the user clicks the submit button, a "POST" request is sent to the same page where the form inputs can be processed by the server's route handler

 ### Server-side Form handling
+* To handle the POST request sent the browser, an additional input

 ## Example Jinja macro
 ```html